Avi GSLB Architecture

 - Hybrid cloud support

-- Centralized provisioning and visibility
+- Centralized provisioning

 - Control-plane and data-plane health monitoring